vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 ## Supported Platforms for `vic-machine` ##

 The vSphere Integrated Containers Engine installation and management utility, `vic-machine`, has been tested and verified on the following Linux OS, Windows, Mac OS, and Photon OS systems.
-It is possible to use `vic-machine` on other platforms, but results are not guaranteed.

 |**Platform**|**Supported Versions**|
 |---|---|